-Double degree: In a double degree, students are enrolled in two courses, usually with some cross-crediting which enables both degrees to be completed in a shorter time than if each was studied independently.
+Double degree: In a double degree, students are enrolled in two courses with cross-crediting which enables both degrees to be completed in a shorter time than if each was studied independently.
 Double degrees most commonly involve two courses offered by ACU, but on occasions they may be negotiated with other institutions and involve courses offered by both the participating institutions.
-Normally, if students withdraw from one component of a double degree, the student may nevertheless be able to complete the requirements for the other award.

-Elective in relation to units or other requirements means requirements which may be met by selection from nominated options.
+Elective: units or other requirements in a program which may be met by selection from defined options.

 Enrolment on a non-award basis means that the student has approval to undertake an individual unit or units offered within a program, even though the student has not been admitted to that program.